Medically reviewed by Drugs.com. Last updated on Nov 1, 2019.

-Initiate dosing at 50 mg twice daily.
-The initial dose may be increased or decreased based on individual response, at weekly intervals (or sooner in case of adverse reaction).
-The minimum recommended total daily dosage is 50 mg, and the maximum recommended total daily dose is 200 mg.
+Initiate dosing at 50 mg by mouth once or twice daily.
+The dosage may be increased or decreased based on individual response, at weekly intervals (or sooner in case of adverse reaction).
+The minimum recommended total daily dosage is 50 mg, and the maximum recommended total daily dosage is 200 mg.

 Primary hyperkalemic periodic paralysis, primary hypokalemic periodic paralysis, and related variants are a heterogeneous group of conditions, for which the response to Keveyis may vary.
 Therefore, prescribers should evaluate the patient's response to Keveyis after 2 months of treatment to decide whether Keveyis should be continued.

 Dosage Forms and Strengths

 Round, white tablets, scored on one side, engraved with "D" above the score and "50" below the score, the other side is plain, 50 mg each.